se-edu/learningresources/contents/security/cryptography.md

 ### Block Ciphers

 Unlike stream ciphers, which operate on individual bits, block ciphers operate on an entire block of bits at a time.
 In practice, the size of each block is 64 or 128 bits.
-The plaintext is padded if it is not an even multiple of the block size.

 Shannon introduced 2 primitives, which modern block ciphers are built on.